perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-make-all-io-default-to-utf-8.md

 {
-   "slug" : "/pub/2012/05/perlunicook-make-all-io-default-to-utf-8.html",
    "tags" : [],
-   "description" : "℞ 18: Make all I/O and args default to utf8 The core rule of Unicode handling in Perl is \"always encode and decode at the edges of your program\".
-If you've configured everything such that all incoming and outgoing data...", "draft" : null,
+   "thumbnail" : null,
    "date" : "2012-05-03T06:00:01-08:00",
+   "categories" : "unicode",
    "image" : null,
-   "thumbnail" : null,
-   "title" : "Perl Unicode Cookbook: Make All I/O Default to UTF-8", "authors" : [
+   "title" : "Perl Unicode Cookbook: Make All I/O Default to UTF-8", "slug" : "/pub/2012/05/perlunicook-make-all-io-default-to-utf-8.html",
+   "description" : "℞ 18: Make all I/O and args default to utf8 The core rule of Unicode handling in Perl is \"always encode and decode at the edges of your program\".
+If you've configured everything such that all incoming and outgoing data...", "authors" : [
       "tom-christiansen"
    ],
-   "categories" : "unicode"
+   "draft" : null
 }